EarthNets: Empowering AI in Earth Observation: Dataset Ranking and Benchmark Building

-Regarding the desirable properties of benchmark datasets, long et al. \cite{long2021creating} propose the DiRS formula, namely, the diversity, richness, and scalability of datasets.
+Regarding the desirable properties of benchmark datasets, Long et al. \cite{long2021creating} propose the DiRS formula, so named for its focus on the diversity, richness, and scalability of datasets.
 These properties are good references for designing metrics to measure and rank the RS dataset.
 However, it is non-trivial to quantitatively measure the diversity and richness of existing datasets.
-In order to approximate DiRS metric, we consider both the data diversity and annotation diversity in this study.
+In order to approximate the DiRS metric, we consider both data diversity and annotation diversity in this study.

 To measure the data diversity, we first examine the research domain of one dataset.
 Some datasets constructed with specific domains will have limitations on the diversity of data sources.
-Hence, we first filter out them and only keep datasets designed for general purposes, like LULC or general scene understanding.
-Next, we choose to measure the dataset scale using the number, size of samples and the volume of the dataset, i.e., attribute variables $n,s,v$.
-Furthermore, we take the modality diversity, namely, the number of data modalities $k$ into consideration.
-Since images with higher spatial resolution can provide richer visual content, we also factor the resolution $r$ in as a part of the metric.
+Hence, we first filter them and only keep datasets designed for general purposes, like LULC or general scene understanding.
+Next, we choose to measure the dataset scale using the number, size of samples, and the volume of the dataset, i.e., attribute variables $n,s,v$.
+Furthermore, we take the modality diversity, that is, the number of data modalities $k$, into consideration.
+Since images with higher spatial resolution can provide richer visual content, we also factor in the resolution $r$ as a part of the metric.

 Considering the annotation richness, we use the number of annotation classes $c$ and the quantified annotation level $m$ to measure the richness of the labels.
 To start with, given 401 RS datasets, we first filter out datasets designed for specific domains.
 After this step, 114 datasets remain as candidates.
 Then, we use the aforementioned attributes to quantitatively measure the diversity and richness of each dataset.
 Since there exist significantly high values in the $n,s,v$ of different datasets, we use log normalization to standardize them into the range 0 to 1.
 Next, we normalize each of the dataset attributes in $r,m,c,k$ into the range 0 to 1.
 Finally, we add them together to form the final score for the given dataset.